 Flux is lower at this site than previous measurements in the ETNP

-{Unless Megan Duffy is going to have already said this somewhere}.

 Flux at our site is lower at all depths than seen in previous measurements by traps at other, more productive, OMZ sites (Van Mooy, Keil, and Devol 2002; Hartnett 1998).

 The flux to size relationship is typical of other sites.

 The exponent of the particle size to flux relationship that we saw at our site 2.00, is of a similar magnitude to those seen by other studies that compare UVP flux to trap flux (Guidi et al. 2008; Kiko et al. 2020).
-It is not identical to those measurements.
+It is slightly smaller than those measurements.
 This could be because these values vary between sites, or that imprecision in flux measurements leads to differences in these values between studies.
 Indeed, we found this value was sensitive to outlying data points.

-In our analysis, we remoed four traps that measured very little flux in the surface from our fitting algorithm.
-If we instead left these traps in our analysis, we instead got values for this size relationship exponent that approached zero.
-Because we have found that traps appear to under-measure flux when they fail, rather than over measure it, we have gone with the higher measurements. {People in Rick’s lab – any other thoughts about these low measurments?}
+In our analysis, we removed four traps that measured very little flux in the surface from our fitting algorithm.
+If we left these traps in our analysis, we instead got values for this size relationship exponent that approached zero.
+Because we have found that traps appear to under-measure flux when they fail, rather than over measure it, we have gone with the higher measurements.

 Remineralization rates of all particles decrease in the OMZ, but disaggregation does not

 Particle size profiles, particle size distribution slopes, and estimated biovolume, averaged across all casts and smoothed, are all similar to the predictions made by Weber and Bianchi’s (2020) “Model 1”.
 (Figure 4), and therefor our hypotesis HWB1.
 This suggests that the low oxygen at this site decreases the particle remineralization rate of all particles, including small ones.
 It does not support the Weber-Bianchi Model 2 in which remineralization is suppressed in the OMZ, nor their Model 3 in which only the very large particles’ remineralization is slowed.
 The data at the oxic site, generally conformed to Weber and Bianchi’s “Model 0” (2020), which was their prediciton for particle distributions at oxic sites.
 However, one difference was that the observed particle size distribution, while essentially constant from the base of the photic zone through 1000m, appeared to steepen between 1000 and 2000m, suggesting an increase in the abundance of small particles, relative to Model 0.
-This could indicate increased disaggregation in this region or horizontal transport of small particles through advection in this region. {Close the other hypotheses.}
+This could indicate increased disaggregation in this region or horizontal transport of small particles through advection in this region.

 Zooplankton likely transport organic mater into the OMZ core.

 Predicted flux levels sometimes increase between 275 and 625 meters, and at all other times attenuate very slowly in this region.
-The EK60 data suggest diel migration of organisms of all sizes to this same region.
-Taken together, this increase in flux concurs with diel migration, suggest transport of organic mater by zooplankton.
+The EK60 data suggest the presence of diel migration of organisms of all sizes to this region.
+Taken together, the concurrent increase in flux concurs and diel migration, suggest transport of organic mater by zooplankton.
 That the flux varies between days suggests some day to day variability in this transport.
 That flux is highest in the day, on average, suggests that the diel migrators may be contributing to this flux, but the fact that this diel variability is small compared to overall variability suggests that additional factors may modulate active transport, and that nocturnal migrators may also play a role in carbon transport.

 Zooplankton likely disaggregate particles in the OMZ core.